 How long has it been since you took drivers-ed?
 If it has only been a few years, you might know all of the following 'rules' that have been laid out by the DMV, Department of Motor Vehicles.

-If it has been a while, look over the following and see how many of these things you do or don't do.
+Wait, did your parents take you to one of the many driving schools?
+Were you happier to learn to drive, from someone other than your parents?
+Well, if it has been a while, look over the following and see just how many of these things you do or don't do.

 What 'Rules of the Road' are you not following?